kibrom-z/Image-detection/Readme.md

 # Face Detection Project using OpenCV

-A complete face detection system built with OpenCV's Haar Cascade classifier.
-This project supports face detection in images, videos, and real-time webcam streams.
+It's an entire face detection system developed using the Haar Cascade classifier from OpenCV.
+This project facilitates face detection functionality in both image, video, and webcam sources.

  ## Features

-- ✅ Face detection in static images
+   •	Face detection in static images
-- ✅ Face detection in video files
+   •	Face recognition in video files
-- ✅ Real-time face detection from webcam
+   •	Real-time face detection using webcam
-- ✅ Face cropping tool - extract only face regions from photos
+   •	Image cropping tool, cropping the image exclusively on a face region
-- ✅ Customizable detection parameters
+   •	Customizable parameters of detection.
-- ✅ Support for custom Haar Cascade classifiers
+   •	Custom support for Haar Cascade classifiers
-- ✅ Easy-to-use Python API
+   •	Easy-to-use Python API
-- ✅ Command-line interface
+   •	Command-line interface

 ## Project Structure